Last updated on January 4th, 2022 at 07:16 am

 Harris Beach State Park is known for beautiful beaches interspersed with rocky outcroppings and dozens of sea stacks.
 A 3 mile long intertidal marine garden is the perfect place to look for colorful starfish and sea anemones with your kids, while the beach provides the perfect place to fly kites and build sand castles.
 You’ll also have abundant opportunities to view wildlife.
 Go whale watching in the spring and winter, or keep a lookout for seals, sea lions, and rare sea birds such as the tufted puffin, which nests on Goat Island, Oregon’s largest off shore island.

 Many enjoy going to Harris Beach in the winter to view violent and dramatic storms with crashing waves, while others enjoy spending time there in the spring when all the fragrant wildflowers are in bloom.
 Beachcombing is a popular activity along the Harris Beach shores, and many enjoy the interpretive walks available.

-Please Note: Always check that the destination you want to visit is open before planning your trip.
+Please Note: Always check that the beach in Oregon you want to visit is open before planning your trip.
 Holidays, natural disasters, weather, and public health crises’ can cause closures to public lands and other destinations.

-Have you been to any of these amazing beaches?
+Have you been to any of these amazing Oregon beaches?
 Which one is your favorite?
-While Oregon has many more popular beaches to explore, these are some of the most unique along the Oregon coastline.
-Tag a friend you’d like take an Oregon coast adventure with.
+While there are many popular beaches in Oregon to explore, these are some of the most unique along our coastline.
+Head over here to read more on the Oregon Coast.